reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

 Another JIRA project could be connected to the ReportPortal project.
 To do that, click the "Add New Instance" link and fill in the new JIRA project properties.

-Steps above are enough to load bug functionality and to getting updates on bug's statuses.
+Steps above are enough to link issue functionality and to getting updates on issue's statuses.

 To add the functionality of submitting issues to bug tracking system, it is necessary to select and /or submit default properties for the issue form.

-**Configuration of fields of post bug form**
+**Configuration of fields of post issue form**

-The "Default properties for issue form" (list of fields provided for bug form in JIRA) will appear on the submit form above.
+The "Default properties for issue form" (list of fields provided for issue form in JIRA) will appear on the submit form above.
 The Required fields in JIRA are marked with an asterisk.
 They are checked by default and disabled by unchecking.

-To configure fields for posting bugs in JIRA, follow these instructions:
+To configure fields for posting issues in JIRA, follow these instructions:

 1. Check desired fields.
-The checked fields will be shown on the post bug form.
+The checked fields will be shown on the post issue form.

 2. Fill in the required fields and the other checked fields as needed, and click "Submit" button.
 The system will save the entered information and hide the fields that are not checked.
-All the saved information on the checked fields will be predefined, when you post a bug to JIRA.
+All the saved information on the checked fields will be predefined, when you post a issue to JIRA.

-Now the project team members with JIRA accounts will be able to submit bugs.
-Options for Post Bug is activated.
+Now the project team members with JIRA accounts will be able to submit issues.
+Options for Post Issue is activated.

 [ ![Image](Images/userGuide/bugSystem/addBugSystem.png) ](https://youtu.be/svX2hBdRNmA)